10 Features to look for Law Enforcement Evidence Management Software

 Chain of Custody Reports and Tamper Detection for Transparency

-In addition, tamper detection mechanisms ensure that digital evidence remains unaltered throughout its lifecycle.
+Additionally, tamper detection mechanisms ensure that digital evidence remains unaltered throughout its entire lifecycle.
 The system alerts administrators if any unauthorized attempt is made to modify, delete, or manipulate an evidence file, preventing data corruption.
 By integrating chain of custody tracking and tamper detection, law enforcement agencies enhance trust and transparency, ensuring that evidence holds up in court.

 Automated Redaction of Sensitive Information